 A recent introduction and bred with crab apple jelly making in mind.
 Masses of pure white blossom in spring (great for bees), followed by unusually large fruits, flushed orange, pink and red.
 Plant in full sun and in fertile, moist and well drained soil.
 Fully hardy.
 Height on the MM106 rootstock will be about 3.5m, so ideal for smaller gardens.

-A naturally dwarf from, ideal for smaller gardens.
+A naturally dwa form of crab apple, ideal for smaller gardens.
 Dark purple-green foliage offset the pink and white flowers in spring.
 In late summer in to autumn masses of large, rounded maroon red fruit adorn the tree, ideal for jelly making or leaving to feed the birds in winter.
 Robust and fully hardy.
 H: 3m

 A most attractive crab apple, not especially well known but very garden-worth.
 Malus ' Mokum' produces a massive flowering of pink blossom in spring.
 The foliage emerges purplish-red but matures to a bronzy-green in summer.
 Late summer and autumn will see a generous crop of small red or purple crab apples The fruits keep well in to the winter when that will be a tasty treat for hungry birds such as blackbirds, thrushes and fieldfares.
 Plant in full sun and in moist,fertile soils.
 Fully hardy and easy to grow, Final height: about 4m